Campul Tineretului No 8, Baia Mare

 WGIFF is an online film festival with live screenings whose aim is to showcase and promote the work of short film enthusiasts,emerging and established filmmakers from all over the world and help them receive recognition.

-The festival runs in 4 quarters, selections being made every 3 months.
+The festival runs in 2 semesters, selections being made every 6 months.
 We accept short films of every genre.
 Films entered in multiple categories are eligible to win several awards.
-The award winners ,listed on our website and social media platforms, will automatically compete for the “Film of the year” award in December.

 Screenings will take place in various locations of the Maramures County such as Baia Mare - Candidate City For The European Capital Of Culture 2021 , Sighetul Marmatiei and other pittoresque places located in the Maramures.

-You are entitled to a maximum amount of two entries during a festival quarter (3 months) and the entry will be considered eligible in the next quarter only if the film was not awarded in the previous edition.
-The prize money comes only with the Best Film Award and the winner won't be able to present his/her beautiful film in our next 3 festival quarters.
+You are entitled to a maximum amount of two entries during a festival semester (6 months) and the entry will be considered eligible in the next semester only if the film was not awarded in the previous edition.
+The prize money comes only with the Best Film Award and the winner won't be able to present his/her beautiful film in our next festival semester.
 In order to consider an Award Category eligible, we require an amount of minimum 5 official selections per category.Entry fee is not refundable.